 A first course in electronic systems for the ASW, EW, and Telecommunications Systems curricula.
 Emphasis is on the functional aspects of basic circuits and signals.
-Topics include electrical quantities, resistive circuits, inductance and capacitance, operational amplifiers, time and frequency response, diodes and logic elements.
-PRE-REQUISITE: Mathematics through calculus.
+Topics include electrical quantities, resistive circuits, inductance and capacitance, operational amplifiers, time and frequency response, rectifiers and logic elements.
+PRE-REQUISITE: Calculus.